fabferri/about-k8s/aks-hands-on/aks-07-mongodb/Readme.md

 ```bash
 kubectl get pods -o wide
 ```
-The command shows the name of pod, it cna be used to connect to the container. <br>
+The command shows the name of pod, it can be used to connect to the container. <br>
 Connect to the container:
 ```Console
 kubectl exec <Pod_Name> -it -- /bin/bash